MOST COMMON RESPONSES FROM VETERINARIANS FIRST TIME USING RUNNER'S RELIEF THERAPY

 A: Simple.
 Take an ultrasound before starting the treatment.
 35 days after using Runner's Relief and 90 after completed treatment.
 Mail us the ultrasounds.
 If product demonstrated that did not work we will return your money by 100% with no question asked.

 Q: Should I contact my veterinarian before using your products?

 A: It is not necessary in order to use any of our products.
 It is recommended that there is a proper diagnosis by a qualified veterinarian prior to applying any type of therapy.

 Q: How effective is Runner's Relief for hoof problems?

 A: Runner's Relief promotes growth and pliability of the entire area suffering from bruised hoofs, (gravel stone) stinging feet and soreness, exhilarates hoof growth at one inch in 4-6 weeks.

 Q: If I'm using the Runner's Relief Soak, how far up the leg does the hot water have to go?

 A: Just above the injured area, but it is recommended that it go as high as possible for more circulation.

 Q: My vet says my horse has very 'upright' front legs, so she has a different shape of leg than the average racehorse.
 Her knees are a little bit backward, as all Friesian horses are, it's the shape of the breed.
-I'm telling you this in case it means RR will not work, just in case it works best for thoroughbred racehorses and not so much for 'heavier' horses.
+I'm telling you this in case it means Runner's Relief will not work, just in case it works best for thoroughbred racehorses and not so much for 'heavier' horses.